btrcm00/question_generation/README.md

 # Question Generation

+A Pipeline from data construction to model deployment for Question-generation task using BARTPho.
+UPDATING: Add ONNX converter to pipeline for increasing inference performance.

 ## Introduce

 - Question generation is the task of generating questions from a passage with marked answer, clue and question type that you want to generate.